 We get it -- you came back on Monday morning after a relaxing, restful weekend to find your coworker left the door of the fridge wiiiiiide open.
 Everything is ruined, and you're about to go into panic mode!

 First, simply call the specific manufacturer(s) of your vaccines to give them the details of the excursion.
 They will ask you questions like: What was the last temperature you documented before you discovered the fridge went out?
 How long was the fridge known to be out?
 What is the current temperature in the fridge?
 What products do you have on hand?
 Do you have bottles of water or refrigerated ice packs in your fridge to help maintain temperatures during an outage?

 Please note that we will not give you advice regarding temperature excursions, other than to point you in the direction of the vaccine manufacturers.

 Next, if the vaccines are viable, simply document according to office policy and then use the vaccines as normal.
 There is no need to call VaxCare if all vaccines are viable.

 If the vaccines are not viable, call us immediately.
 We'll overnight new vaccines (if the fridge is working) or we'll place your orders on hold (if you need time to purchase/install a new fridge).
-Then, we'll send you a loss form and walk you through what to do next.
+Then, complete a Return Transaction on your Hub.
 You are only financially responsible for vaccines that are missing or that do not have their sterile cap at the time of the fridge outage.
 We'll take care of the rest.